ArturoDent/find-and-transform/README.md

 {
 	"key": "alt+z",
-	"command": "runInSearchPanel",       // note no second part of a command name "args": {                            // args not set here will use their defaults "find": "(?<=Arturo)\\d+",
+	"command": "runInSearchPanel",       // note no second part of a command name "args": {                            // args not set here will use their last values set in the Search Panel "find": "(?<=Arturo)\\d+",
 		"replace": "###",
 		"matchWholeWord": false,